2008 Virginia Tech Hokies football team

 The 2008 Virginia Tech Hokies football team represented Virginia Polytechnic Institute and State University during the 2008 NCAA Division I FBS football season.
 The team's head coach was Frank Beamer.
 Prior to the season, the Hokies were expected to be in a rebuilding mode, recovering after the graduation of several key players.
 Despite that fact, Tech was picked to win the Atlantic Coast Conference's Coastal Division in the annual preseason poll of media covering the ACC.
 The Hokies were ranked the No. 15 team in the country at the start of the season, but suffered an upset loss to East Carolina in their first game.
 Tech recovered, however, and won five consecutive games following the loss, the ACC Championship, and the Orange Bowl.
+The 2008 season also remains the last time the Hokies went undefeated at home.
 Permanent team captains were Macho Harris, Orion Martin, Brett Warren, and Ryan Shuman.